-- A graphical representation of the number of successful, faulted, and incoming (pending) instances of the BPEL process service component over a specific time range. - The number of faults and message processed by any reference binding component with which this BPEL process service component communicated.
+A graphical representation of the number of successful, faulted, and incoming (pending) instances of the BPEL process service component over a specific time range.
+Click Table View to display throughput details for the last five minutes, including the throughput for successful instances, the total faults throughput, and the instance throughput.

-For more information, see Section 1.2.3, "Understanding SOA Composite Application Instances" and Oracle Fusion Middleware Administrator's Guide for details about viewing and searching log files.
+For more information, see Section 1.2.3, "Understanding SOA Composite Application Instances" and Oracle Application Server Administrator's Guide for details about viewing and searching log files.

-11.3 Monitoring BPEL Process Service Component Instances
+12.3 Monitoring BPEL Process Service Component Instances